About Bloor Homes

 Investing in wider community infrastructure

 A key consideration with a planning proposal such as this is to ensure that local services receive the investment they need to accommodate housing growth in the local area.
-The development will generate significant investment into local infrastructure such as healthcare and education, and this will be informed by consultation carried out by Lichfield District Council with statutory bodies such as the NHS and local education authority and will be secured via legal agreement between Bloor Homes and the Council.
+The development will generate significant investment into local infrastructure such as healthcare and education, and this has been informed by consultation carried out by Lichfield District Council with statutory bodies such as the NHS and local education authority and secured via a Section 106 legal agreement between Bloor Homes and the Council.

-In addition to this direct investment into schools, healthcare, highways and other local services, the development will also provide significant Community Infrastructure Levy (CIL) payments..
+In addition to this direct investment into schools, healthcare, highways and other local services, the development will also provide Community Infrastructure Levy (CIL) payments estimated to be in the region of £1.2 million.

 The development will generate significant funding for key infrastructure such as healthcare and education, to be determined in consultation with bodies such as the NHS, local education authority, etc